Submissions

 6. The article inappropriate with the JTAKEN writing guidelines will be returned to the author before the review.

-7. Research article structure consists of article title, authors, abstract and keywords, introduction, research method, result and discussion, conclusion, references, and appendices/acknowledgments.
-In contrast, nonresearch (review) article structure consists of article title, authors, abstract and keywords, introduction, result and discussion, conclusion, references, and appendices/acknowledgments.
+7. The article structure includes the title, authors, abstract and keywords, introduction, research method, result and discussion, conclusion, references, and appendices/acknowledgments.

 8. The article should be written in English.
-Authors for whom English is not their native language are encouraged to have their article checked before submission for its grammar and clarity.
-The article should consist of 18 to 20 pages, including pictures and tables.
+Authors for whom English is not their native language are encouraged to have their articles checked before submission for grammar and clarity.
+The article should contain 6000-8000 words, including pictures and tables.

-9. The body of the article consists of an introduction, research method, result, discussion, and conclusion.
-Therefore, the body of the article is written as follows:
+9. The body of the article is written as follows:

 • The article is written on A4-sized papers, with custom margins as follows: top 2cm, right 2cm, left 2.5cm, and bottom 2.5cm.